Dungeonland

 Dungeonland (EX1) is a 1983 adventure module for the Dungeons & Dragons (D&D) roleplaying game, written by Gary Gygax for use with the First Edition Advanced Dungeons & Dragons (AD&D) rules.
 It is an adaptation of Lewis Carroll's 1865 novel Alice's Adventures in Wonderland, with the various characters from the book translated into AD&D terms.

-The EX module code stands for extension, as the adventure is designed to be inserted as an independent addition to another, ongoing scenario.
+The EX module code stands for extension, as the adventure is designed to be inserted as an independent addition to another ongoing scenario.
 In Gygax's own campaign, an early version of Dungeonland was an extension of Castle Greyhawk.
-In this module, the player characters (PCs) are plummeted into what White Dwarf reviewer Jim Bambra referred to as "a strange partial plane".
+In this module, the player characters (PCs) are plummeted into (what White Dwarf reviewer Jim Bambra referred to as) "a strange partial plane".

 Plot summary

-The adventure begins with PCs falling down an earthen tunnel.
+The adventure begins with player characters (PCs) falling down an earthen tunnel.
 It is suggested that the portal to Dungeonland be a barrel within the dungeon of Castle Greyhawk, but the Dungeon Master (DM) may work in any premise to get them to this stage.

-Upon landing, the player characters (PCs) find themselves in a surreal, oddly-shaped hallway which contains The Pool of Tears and the entrance to a diminutive garden.
-Once they have explored these areas, they cross a fungi forest and arrive at The Wilds of Dungeonland, which is essentially a wooded area containing several connected clearings.
+Upon landing, the PCs find themselves in a surreal, oddly-shaped hallway which contains The Pool of Tears and the entrance to a diminutive garden.
+Once they have explored these areas, they cross a fungi forest and arrive at The Wilds of Dungeonland, a wooded area containing several connected clearings.

 Over the course of the adventure, the PCs run into variations of Lewis Carroll's Wonderland creatures and characters, presented in a Dungeons and Dragons style.
-For instance, instead of the Mock Turtle, a Mock Dragon Turtle is present.
-The March Hare is a lycanthrope, and so on.
+For instance, instead of the Mock Turtle, a Mock Dragon Turtle is present; the March Hare is a lycanthrope; and so on.

 The story loosely follows the Alice in Wonderland novel, with all of the characters converted into hostile monsters with treasure.
-The PCs may leave Dungeonland when they choose, by returning to the Great Hall and wishing themselves back up the tunnel.
-The PCs may also explore The Land of the Magic Mirror, which adjoins Dungeonland to the West, if they are able to find the way.
+The PCs may leave Dungeonland when they choose by returning to the Great Hall and wishing themselves back up the tunnel.
+They may also explore The Land of the Magic Mirror, which adjoins Dungeonland to the West, if they are able to find the way.